apurvdeodhar/go-webapp/README.md

-# go-webapp
+# sample-go-app
-Sample go webapp
+This is a sample GOLANG app